-Jesus decided to help him get honest with himself, for he saw the man’s heart.
-After all, he is the Word of God made flesh, and Scripture says that God’s word penetrates the surface and drives deep into a person, like a double-edged sword.
-The gaze of the living Word penetrates.
+Jesus decided to help this rich young man to get honest with himself, for he could see into the man’s heart.
+After all, Jesus is the Word of God made flesh, and Scripture says that God’s word penetrates the surface and drives deep into a person, like a double-edged sword.
+So the gaze of the living Word penetrates.
 And now he speaks words that also penetrate and even sting a bit.
 “Go give what you have to the poor and you’ll have treasure in heaven.
 Then come follow me.”

 He wanted God as a part of his life.
 But he wasn’t ready to give God control of his life, to abandon himself completely, to find his whole identity and security in the Lord.
 His affluence provided him with a level of comfort and prominence that he’d learn to depend upon.
 It was just too scary to let go of that.

-But there was another young man, a thousand years earlier, who faced the same sort of test and responded differently.
+But there was another rich young man, a thousand years earlier, who faced the same sort of test and responded differently.
 His father had built him a very nice kingdom.
 At the very point at which he was to take over the reigns, the Word of God came to him and offered him anything he truly desired.
 What was his heart’s desire?
 To be given riches surpassing the wealth of all other kings on the planet?
 To be granted stunning military victory over all his enemies?

 Humility caused him to recognize his littleness and God’s greatness.
 This respect for God’s grandeur, otherwise known as fear of the Lord, is the beginning of wisdom.
 The first thing wisdom does is seek more wisdom.
 So that is what he asked for, God’s wisdom, God’s counsel, God’s help and even God’s control.
 Ironically, putting the reigns in God’s hands enabled this loving God to bring military success and prosperity greater than Israel had ever enjoyed before or since.